 But RETURN TO OZ is even darker and more twisted.

-Back in my ENTERTAINMENT TONIGHT days when Sam Raimi’s OZ THE GREAT AND POWERFUL was heading to theaters, I got a chance to dig up set-visit footage from 1985’s RETURN TO OZ.
-It was intriguing to see the creative artistry involved, as well as to watch the film’s creative team working in the shadow of one of the most well-known films in cinema history.
+Back in my ENTERTAINMENT TONIGHT days, when Sam Raimi’s OZ THE GREAT AND POWERFUL was heading to theaters, I got a chance to dig up 1984 set-visit footage from RETURN TO OZ, and I was not disappointed.

 “It’s a different story; people have put lots of effort into it to make it good; I think it’s a sweet film,” Balk told ET of her new movie that takes place in the land of Oz.
-“All the creatures are lovable, all except the witch and the Gnome King.”
+“All the creatures are lovable, all except the witch and the Nome King.”

-The film works as a nice companion piece to Jim Henson’s LABYRINTH, which came out a year later, or perhaps paired with 1978’s totally twisted THE WIZ for good measure.
-Or paired with mind-altering substances?
+The film works as a nice companion piece to Jim Henson’s LABYRINTH, which came out a year later, or perhaps paired with 1978’s totally twisted big-screen version of THE WIZ for good measure.
 All of these films have pretty dark moments when it comes to what we consider “family entertainment” these days.
-I still look back at some of these RETURN TO OZ moments as both whimsical and as pure nightmare fuel.

 Balk, who at the time said she saw THE WIZARD OF OZ 16 times, told ET with a laugh that she was “very very very very very sick and tired” of being compared to Judy Garland, “because I’m not competing with her.
 I think she was probably a wonderful lady.
 She did a wonderful movie, and now I’m doing a wonderful movie.
 And sometimes it’s probably hard for people that have grown up with THE WIZARD OF OZ to adjust to a new movie.
 I mean, not everybody’s going to like it.”

-She was smart, that 11-year-old Fairuza Balk.
+She was smart, that 10-year-old Fairuza Balk.

 The mechanical Tik-Tok used flexible actor Michael Sundin to bend over, lock himself into the character’s torso sphere, and walk backward while watching which way he was going via a mini TV.
 Not for the claustrophobic, to say the least.
 And Jack Pumpkinhead, perhaps an inspiration for Tim Burton’s early, pumpkinheaded incarnation of Jack Skellington, was played by the very thin Stewart Larange, a top “body popper” dancer in the U.K. known for his incredible moves.